 Time: 1- 1.5 hours (including time spent admiring the falls)

-Trailhead: Sunwapta Falls parking lot about 600 m southwest of the Sunwapta Falls Resort.
+Trailhead: Sunwapta Falls parking lot about 500 m southwest of the Sunwapta Falls Rocky Mountain Lodge.

 The Sunwapta Falls hike starts from the day use area parking lot.
 There are two trailheads, but only one is marked with a large sign listing the hikes that begin here.
 Besides the Lower Sunwapta Falls hike, this is also the trailhead for the Big Bend hike and the multi-day trek to Fortress Lake in British Columbia.